Govind-Patwal/production_line_analysis/README.md

 ### Step 1: Choosing a dataset for analysis
 Two datasets that I found useful for analysis are
 1) https://www.kaggle.com/alexkaggle95/production-quality-prediction-mae-6-954
-This Dataset has the final output paramater as an integer quality score ()
+- Build a model to determine the quality of products produced by a roasing machine, the qualities are in the range of 221 to 505

 2) https://www.kaggle.com/paresh2047/uci-semcom
+ - This dataset has the output as pass/fail that can be used as a sample dataset

 ## Other links that I found useful